Portfolio

 There was a time when (sober, intelligent) people really couldn't see why anyone would need one o' them fancy high-powered 33MHz 386DX supercomputers.
 In this Third Degree column I proposed that "in your lifetime" you'd consider a machine 100 times faster than whatever you were then using too slow.
 At the time 25MHz machines were common.
 Fourteen years later I wish I had a 3GHz machine to do my video editing.
 Do the math.
 The future is here.

 I wrote a bullish analysis of Consolidated Edison's prospects in the March 27, 1983 issue of Barron's.
-If you called your broker the following Monday and bought $10,000 worth it would be worth over $51,000 by mid 2005.
+If you called your broker the following Monday and bought $10,000 worth it would be worth over $51,000 (not including dividends!) by mid 2005 (the last time I checked) .
 Even when you adjust for inflation you'd have about doubled your money in a nice conservative utility.
 Hey this guy's goooood!

 In the summer of 2002, just for the hell of it, I became an entertainment writer for The SandPaper of Surf City, NJ, and the theater critic for its sister weekly, The Beachcomber.
-This summer I'll start my sixth season as the Beachcomber's theater critic but I worked for the SandPaper only that one summer.
+I stayed on as the Beachcomber's theater critic for six years but I worked for the SandPaper only that one summer.

 It was a lot of fun.
 I wrote small town news and features like what to expect on the upcoming church-benefit walking garden tour, who's opening that new store on The Boulevard and how town dockmasters spend their days.